Capstone-Projects-2025-Fall/project-001-aac-api/documentation/docs/requirements/use-case-descriptions.md

 ### Use Case 1 - Voice Recognition

-Actor: AAC game developer
+Actor: AAC Game Developer

-Triggering event: Steven runs their game to test it, and starts by clicking "Whisper Init" and activating mic.
+Triggering event: Developer runs their game to test it, and starts by clicking "Whisper Init" and activating mic.

 Preconditions: Game is running and in a state that uses API; microphone access is granted; network is available.

-Normal flow (happy path):
+Normal flow:
-    1. Steven clicks Whisper Init.
+    1. Developer initializes Whisper.
     2. System downloads Whisper module.
-    3. Steven clicks Start Listening.
+    3. Developer clicks Start Listening.
     4. System begins listening and records the utterance.
     5. API (speech→text) transcribes the audio.
     6. The transcribed text is normalized and matched to the command set; the transcription is sent back to the game and displayed to the developer.
-    6. Steven clicks Stop Listening.
+    6. Developer clicks Stop Listening.
     7. System stops listening.

 Alternate flows / exceptions:
-    1. No microphone input: show prompt “Whisper Init failed.”
+    1. Whisper package not downloaded: show prompt “Whisper Init failed.”

 Postconditions: Game has started (or appropriate error/feedback displayed); command logged.

 ### Use Case 2 - Extract Commands

-Actor: AAC user
+Actor: AAC Player

-Triggering event: Suzy speaks while playing, e.g., “uh jump now.”
+Triggering event: AAC user speaks while playing, e.g., “please jump now.”

 Preconditions: Game is in a state that accepts gameplay commands; microphone is active.

 Normal flow:
-    1. The system captures Suzy’s voice.
+    1. The system captures AAC board voice input.
-    2. ASR transcribes the audio into text (e.g., “uh jump now”).
+    2. Whisper transcribes the audio into text (e.g., “please jump now”).
-    3. The pipeline runs a filler-word filter and removes tokens like “uh”, “um”, “now”.
+    3. The pipeline runs a filler-word filter and removes filler words, sounds, and non-command words (e.g., "please" and "now").
     4. Remaining tokens are tokenized and mapped to command(s) (e.g., “jump” → Jump).
     5. If mapping confidence is high, the API issues the Jump action to the game immediately.
     6. UI gives immediate feedback (visual cue + animation) and logs the command.